Jeff Bezos challenges NASA moon-contract award to Elon Musk’s SpaceX

 And he did not think Blue Origin had much of a chance of creating a human-rated rocket anytime soon.
 “I think we are more likely to discover unicorns dancing in the flame duct,” he told SpaceNews at the time.

 SpaceX recently launched its third human spaceflight mission from 39A.
-Blue Origin recently said that New Glenn, the big orbital rocket it has been working on for years, would be delayed another year.
+Blue Origin recently said New Glenn, the big orbital rocket it has been working on for years, would be delayed another year.

+In response to the news, Musk wrote on Twitter: “Can’t get it up (to orbit) lol.”

 Bezos has long been enthralled by the moon and has said that watching Neil Armstrong and Buzz Aldrin walk on the moon when he was 5 years old was “a seminal moment” for him.

-Note: CORRECTION: An earlier version of this story said Bezos had stepped down as Amazon CEO.
-Bezos announced in February that he would assume the title of executive chairman, but that change will not take place until the third quarter of 2021.